Prehistoric fortifications 🢔 Fortifications 🢔 Archaeological wonders 🢔 Categories of wonders

 - Peter J. Sheppard, Richard Walter, Takuya Nagaoka, The Archaeology of Head-Hunting in Roviana Lagoon, New Georgia.
 The Journal of the Polynesian Society, Volume 109, 2000. p 9-38.
 Accessed in 17.01.11.

-Solomon Islands belong to comparatively little known and little explored countries of the world.
-Biological, archaeological and geological research still provides new exciting information about these islands and many more discoveries are expected in future.
+The Solomon Islands belong to comparatively little-known and little-explored countries of the world.
+Biological, archaeological, and geological research still provides new exciting information about these islands and many more discoveries are expected in the future.

 Archaeology of the Solomon Islands presents the outcome of twenty years’ research in the Solomon Islands undertaken jointly by Richard Walter and Peter Sheppard, both leaders in the field of Pacific archaeology.